Export Conditions

 - Specify export parameters.
 Some notes:

 - Turn on the Memory saving mode option and its related options.
-In case of exporting problems, if you suspect that they can be caused by these options, try different combinations of them.
+Turning on all three options gives you the maximum speed.
+But in case of exporting problems, if you suspect that they can be caused by these options, try different combinations of them.
+If your source data or column names on any side can contain Unicode characters, set the stream Encoding to UTF-8.

 - Specify a Table name, i.e. name of the target table.
 For multi-table exporting, you can leave it empty, otherwise, the data will be exported to one destination table.